 It was very nice to see Shenmue in an AVGN episode, even if it was just the the smallest and most remote glimpse of anything about the game.
 As the Nerd has a large collection of all kinds of stuff with just about any random gaming thing in his reach, this didn't seem to have a deeper meaning.

-This time the entire episode was dedicated to such magazines and out of the blue Shenmue made another totally unexpected appearance on the show.
+This time the entire episode was dedicated just to those and out of the blue Shenmue turned up totally unexpected on the show again.

-Contrary to what the title might suggest, it was not the Dreamcast magazine from the earlier episode that was on camera again.
+Contrary to what the episode's title might suggest, it was not the Dreamcast magazine from the earlier episode that was featured again.
 It wasn't any other magazine with something Shenmue related either.

 Instead the Nerd chose to pick a Shenmue III news item from Den of Geek while talking about how in todays day and age, you can just look up anything and everything gaming related on the internet.